New Jersey Asbestos Exposure Lawyer

 Workers’ Compensation Attorneys Helping New Jersey Employees Pursue Claims

 Asbestos possesses many useful qualities.
 It is durable and readily available, it can withstand high heat, and it acts as an effective insulator.
 As a result, many companies throughout New Jersey have used asbestos in their daily operations for decades.
 Unfortunately, however, evidence has revealed that exposure to asbestos can cause grave and terminal illnesses.
 Thus, many employees who suffered asbestos-related harm may be able to recover benefits from their employers.
 If you became ill after exposure to asbestos in the workplace, it is advisable to speak with an attorney regarding your rights.
-At the Law Offices of Jonathan F. Marshall, our New Jersey asbestos lawyers are skilled at navigating the complexities of cases arising out of asbestos exposure, and we will vigorously pursue any benefits that you may be eligible to recover.
+At New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall, a New Jersey asbestos exposure lawyer is skilled at navigating the complexities of cases arising out of asbestos exposure, and we will vigorously pursue any benefits that you may be eligible to recover.

 Illnesses Caused By Asbestos Exposure